jkstarclub/jkstarclub/README.md

 feat. micro refinements

-In few days, you will learn
+In a few days, you will learn

  - the package content
  - the build process